jerwr1ght/astro-calendar/README.md

-# astro-calendar
+# Astronomical calendar
-Astronomical calendar (liceum course work)
+It's a liceum course project that can help astronomers to track astronomical events using database file